marcin-bo/Algorithm-Notes-For-Swift-Developers/README.md

 Welcome! 👋

-This is a guide to algorithms for Swift developers.
+The purpose of this GitHub repository is to become a valuable resource for Swift developers by providing a curated collection of powerful algorithms essential for effectively tackling coding challenges.

 I also encourage contributions from the iOS developer community to turn this repository into a collaborative hub for sharing knowledge.

 # Table of Contents